danielcaldas/oldblog/_posts/2018-06-17-about-js-conf-eu-berlin-2018.markdown

 On this second day I would also like to mention two more talks, *A Web Without Servers* [<span id="d2t4">(4)</span>](#day-2) because Beaker browser a peer-to-peer browser was presented here with a decentralized web in mind.
 Also *Deep Learning in JS* [<span id="d2t5">(5)</span>](#day-2) because machine learning is a pretty hot topic and we should stand out the fact that is <a href="https://js.tensorflow.org/" target="_blank" title="A JavaScript library for training and deploying ML models in the browser and on Node.js">TensorFlow.js</a> already available this makes Javascript even more broad in terms of its applications.

 <!--Things I learned-->
-<h2 id="things-i-learned">Things I learned (⚠️ randomly presented)</h2>
+<h2 id="things-i-learned">Things I learned</h2>
+<h4>(⚠️ randomly presented)</h4>

 - There is this new thing out there called <a href="https://github.com/denoland/denodeno" target="_blank" title="A secure TypeScript runtime on V8">deno</a>.
 - If you throw an error inside a nested throw clause the outside catch will not be executed.
-In a similar way if you reject a promise passing in a throw statement the catch will not evaluate as in:
+In a similar fashion if you reject a promise passing in a throw statement the catch will not evaluate as in:

 ```javascript
 function justThrowAnErr() {